youngeunkwon0405/RL/docs/guides/sft.md

     }
 ```

-Reinforcer SFT uses HuggingFace chat templates to format the individual examples.
+NeMo-RL SFT uses HuggingFace chat templates to format the individual examples.
 Three types of chat templates are supported, which can be configured via `tokenizer.chat_template` in your yaml config (see [sft.yaml](../../examples/configs/sft.yaml) for an example):

 1. Apply the tokenizer's default chat template.
 To use the tokenizer's default, either omit `tokenizer.chat_template` from the config altogether, or set `tokenizer.chat_template="default"`.
 2. Use a "passthrough" template which simply concatenates all messages.
 This is desirable if the chat template has been applied to your dataset as an offline preprocessing step.
 In this case, you should set `tokenizer.chat_template` to None as follows: